Tirailleurs malgaches

 The tirailleurs malgaches were a corps of French colonial infantry established in Madagascar.

 Overview

 After the annexation of Madagascar by France in 1896, Malagasy troops were recruited, and the Tirailleurs malgaches were formed along similar lines to the Senegalese Tirailleurs, forming part of the Troupes coloniales of the French Armed Forces.
 In 1905, there were three regiments, each of three battalions apiece, stationed at Tananarive, Tamatave and Diego Suarez.

 World War I

 During World War I, the governor general of the colony, Hubert Garbit, organised the mobilisation of the Malagasy population.
-The first contingent was sent in October 1915 to France, followed by five others in 1916.
-Like their Tirailleurs indochinois counterparts the Tirailleurs malgaches battalions were initially employed behind the lines in guard, depot and factory-worker duties, rather than being deployed in a fighting role.
+A first contingent of Tirailleurs malgaches was sent to France in October 1915, followed by five others in 1916.
+Like their Tirailleurs indochinois counterparts from French Indochina, the Tirailleurs malgaches battalions were initially employed behind the lines in guard, depot and factory-worker duties, rather than being deployed in a fighting role.